AlgoMaster Logo

 Have you ever implemented an interface… only to realize you had to write empty methods just to make the compiler happy?

-Or updated a shared interface… and suddenly, multiple unrelated classes started breaking?
+Or updated a shared interface… and suddenly watched multiple unrelated classes start breaking?

-If yes, you’ve probably encountered a violation of one of the most misunderstood design principles in software engineering: The Interface Segregation Principle (ISP).
+If so, you have probably run into a violation of one of the most misunderstood design principles in software engineering: the Interface Segregation Principle (ISP).

-Imagine you're building a media player app that supports different types of media:
+Imagine you are building a media player app that supports different types of media:

 • Audio files (MP3, WAV)